-- feeding/taking care of animals (sheep, alpaca, pygme goats, pygme horses, chickens)
+- feeding/taking care of animals (sheep, alpacas, pygmy goats, pygmy horses, chickens)

 - cleaning tents/cottages

-Guests stay on the farm all year so helpful, sociable and approachable WWOOFAs would be great!
+Guests stay on the farm all year round so helpful, sociable approachable WWOOFAs would be great!

-You'll share a large bedroom (double bed) in the Farmhouse (suits a couple or friends) plus your own shower room.
-The farmhouse is shared Kesri and Paul (owners) plus their 2 children Jaden and Kaila and 2 dogs Coco and Shadow.
-Myself and my partner Charlie live on the farm also and will be working with you.
+You'll share a large bedroom (double bed) in the Farmhouse (suits a couple or 2 really good friends) plus your own bathroom.
+The farmhouse is shared with Kesri and Paul (owners), 2 children and 2 gorgeous dogs Coco and Shadow.

 Work is in exchange for accommodation & food.